This post was originally published on April 5, 2018, and updated on August 1, 2019

 (related article: how we manage our money in 15 minutes per month)

 The other thing that I really like about using this is I’m able to put in a school and get an estimate of what the cost will be for that university.

 California is a big state with a wide range of public school options.
 While the average public school is $23k per year, a school in the University of California system is $38k per year.
 That’s a huge difference and it’s nice to get that estimate broken down.

-I’m sure this will become even more helpful as our child gets older and we begin to know what their school preferences might be.
+I’m sure this will become even more helpful as Henry gets older and we begin to know what his school preferences might be.

 There are pros and cons to using Personal Capital’s free tools and it’s not right for everyone.
 I break down a tutorial as well as my review in this post.
 If you don’t already use their tools, I’d give this a quick read before deciding whether it’s right for you.